karanicolaslab/PROTAC_ternary/README.md

 ## Dependency
 Rosetta Software Suite; OpenEye Software Suite

-**The docking decoys should be genearted with two ligands along with the two proteins using Rosetta.
+*The docking decoys should be genearted with two ligands along with the two proteins using Rosetta, example command:

+$ path/to/Rosetta/main/source/bin/docking_protocol.linuxgccelease –database path/to/Rosetta/main/database –s POI_ligand1_E3ligase_ligand2_prepacked.pdb –nstruct 50000 –use_input_sc –spin –dock_pert 5 20 –partners XY_MN –ex1 –ex2aro –extra_res_fa ligand1.params ligand2_params –out:file:scorefile score.sc –score:docking_interface_score 1

+(# X and Y are the chain IDs of POI and its ligand1 and M and N are the chain IDs of E3 ligase and its ligand2.
+The “–partners XY_MN” flag is used to make the ligands only move together with their paired proteins.)

-**The linker conformers should have overlap part at each end with the two ligands in the decoy using OMEGA
+*The linker conformers should have overlap part at each end with the two ligands in the decoy using OMEGA (linker_conformer.pdb as example)

 ## Input files
 1) protein-protein docking decoy(s), can be eitehr a pdb file or a list of pdb structures (see docking_decoy.pdb and decoy_list.txt as example);